 Colors are powerful and emotional, and we all have unconscious connections to specific shades.
 Our individual affinities to distinct hues are based on experiences and memories that over time create positive or negative associations.
 So when it comes to branding and choosing your logo colors, there is certainly more than meets the eye.

-Whether you create your own logo or work with a professional designer, recognizing the importance of logo colors can make or break your brand.
-Here we will outline the influence of different colors and various combinations, plus a few things to keep in mind to choose the best possible logo colors for your brand.
+Whether you work with a professional designer or use a free logo maker, recognizing the importance of logo colors can make or break your brand.
+Here we will outline the influence of different colors and various combinations, plus how to choose a logo color for your brand.

 In general, it is recommended to use no more than three colors for your logo.
-Paying attention to various color schemes and the way colors can work harmoniously together will help you create a logo that is both visually appealing and meaningful.
+Paying attention to various logo color schemes and the way certain hues work harmoniously together will help you create a logo that is both visually appealing and meaningful.